Concepts#

 Layouts#

 PySTAC provides a few different strategies for laying out the HREFs of a STAC.
-To use them you can pass in a strategy to the normalize_hrefs call.
+To use them you can pass in a strategy when instantiating a catalog or when calling normalize_hrefs.

 Using templates#